michaelpatrickpurcell/castle-of-magic/README.md

 ### The Monster
 The Monster has the ability to disguise itself as a wizard.
 If you are the Monster, then you can manipulate the shrines and the ritual cards as normal.
-The only practical difference between the Monster and a wizard or a cultist is that they have different objectives.
+The only mechanical difference between the Monster and a wizard or a cultist during the game is that they have different objectives.

 ## Playing the Game
 The player who has most recently performed a magic trick should take the first turn.